108806/WebScann3r/README.md

 - **Deep Analysis**: Scans JavaScript files for additional links and resources
 - **Security Analysis**: Checks for potentially dangerous code and security issues
 - **Function Usage Tracking**: Reports on how frequently each function is used across the codebase
+- **API Endpoint Detection**: Automatically identifies and catalogs API endpoints and routes
+- **Technology Stack Identification**: Detects software versions and creates a technology profile
 - **Domain Scope Control**: Option to limit scanning to the target domain or include external domains
 - **Media Filtering**: Option to skip media files (images, videos) to save space and time
 - **Comprehensive Reporting**: Generates detailed reports of the scan findings and security issues
+- **JSON Data Exports**: Provides structured JSON files for integration with other tools
 - **JSON Dump**: Creates a structured JSON file with all discovered files and directories
 - **Target Organization**: Organizes all outputs by target site in a structured directory layout